 After a few times overdoing it on less nutritious foods I quickly learned that I didn’t WANT to overdo it & feel miserable.
 Once I trusted that I could have those foods when I wanted, it became silly to overdo it on them & feel miserable.

 I realized that in the past when I would underfeed myself, my body was desperate for nutrients & because a lot of these foods aren’t very good at satisfying hunger, my body wasn’t good at registering full which would leave me overeating them & feeling out of control.
 When I would remind myself that these foods were only good at satisfying a craving & if I was still hungry I should switch to something better at satisfying hunger, they no longer had the same effect.

 On body acceptance & rejecting the diet mentality……

 If I actually eat what I most want, won’t it be like how I eat on vacation or holidays when I’m taking a “break” from diet rules & calorie counting?
 I always hate how I feel after that “time off” and am usually excited to get back to rules & restrictions.

 I had been on an endless cycle of trying to be “healthy”, doing “good” for a short amount of time, and eventually missing certain “bad” foods, or a the feeling of being satisfied after eating a meal.
 I always had to make myself stop eating & when I was good I would stop, but when I didn’t have enough will power to stop, I would keep going, usually to the point of eating WAY too much.
 I would have a “what the hell” moment where if I had already blown my good day, might as well keep going.
+It wasn’t a healthy relationship with food and it wasn’t fun to eat anymore.
 Continue reading “Why I Wanted To Quit Dieting”